Strategic Transformation: Key Insights from the 2025 Corporate Counsel Summit on AI, Regulation and In-House Legal Innovation

 • Lead — While businesses need bold leadership, bold shouldn’t equal reckless; counsel serves as the essential co-pilot keeping the business on track.

-• Focus — Success stems from curiosity, prioritization, and unwavering focus on strategic goals.
+• Focus — Success stems from curiosity, prioritisation, and unwavering focus on strategic goals.

 • Trust — Brands live or die by consumer trust, with legal counsel serving as its guardian; trust your instincts but always do your homework.